Executing Discrete/Continuous Declarative Process Specifications via Complex Event Processing: Introduction

 \section{Introduction}

 Business Process Management (BPM) has traditionally focused on modeling, monitoring, and optimizing processes based on \emph{discrete event data}, i.e., sequences of activities representing the execution of business processes~\cite{dumas2018fundamentals}.
 Declarative approaches such as \emph{Declare}~\cite{pesic2007declare,burattin2016conformance} have emerged as a powerful alternative to imperative modeling languages, shifting the focus from explicitly describing control flow to specifying \emph{constraints} that must hold during process execution.
 This paradigm is particularly valuable in dynamic and flexible environments, where not all execution paths can be anticipated in advance~\cite{Maggi19}.
 However, modern digital systems increasingly operate in \emph{cyber-physical} or \emph{data-rich} environments, where discrete events alone no longer capture the full state of a process.
-In domains such as \emph{Industry 4.0}~\cite{bazan2022industry} or \emph{IoT-enabled healthcare}~\cite{janiesch2020iotbpm}, processes unfold alongside continuous sensor data (e.g., temperature, pressure, machine vibrations, or patient vital signs) that directly influence process decisions.
+In domains such as \emph{Industry 4.0}~\cite{bazan2022industry} or \emph{Internet of Things (IoT)-enabled healthcare}~\cite{janiesch2020iotbpm}, processes unfold alongside continuous sensor data (e.g., temperature, pressure, machine vibrations, or patient vital signs) that directly influence process decisions.
 Traditional process models, including classical Declare specifications, cannot directly reason about such continuous signals, as they were designed for discrete traces only.

-Consider the following example from a healthcare scenario.
-A clinical process contains a discrete activity \texttt{StartVentilation}, but the decision to trigger it depends on a continuous signal: the patient's oxygen saturation.
-A domain expert might wish to express a rule such as: ``\emph{If oxygen saturation remains below 90\% for more than two minutes, ventilation must be started''.} Traditional declarative models cannot express or enforce such conditions, as they lack the semantics required to incorporate \emph{real-valued, real-time data}.
-Moreover, even when temporal logics such as Linear Temporal Logic (LTL) or Metric Temporal Logic (MTL) are employed~\cite{AcitelliBMMP25}, these formalisms assume discrete-state systems and cannot natively reason about continuous signals or their robustness.
+Consider a chemical reactor in a smart factory.
+A process engineer specifies a safety boundary: if the reactor temperature stays above 80\,°C for more than 10 consecutive seconds, the activity \texttt{StartCooling} must be executed within 5 seconds to prevent thermal runaway.
+Standard declarative workflows cannot express or enforce this rule as they lack continuous-time semantics and cannot reason about durations in real-valued sensor streams.
+Classical data-aware process extensions fare no better: they operate on static data snapshots at task boundaries and cannot detect signal fluctuations between tasks.